 On June 25, 2018, the Company closed the offering of the Unsecured Notes.
-The Unsecured Notes rank equal in right of payment with all of the existing and future senior unsecured debt and are guaranteed by the Company's principal subsidiaries.
+The Unsecured Notes rank equal in right of payment with all of the existing and future senior unsecured debt and are guaranteed by FECC, Frontera Energy Stratus Del Peru S.A. and Frontera ODL Holding Corp.

 Under the terms of the Unsecured Indenture, the Company may, among other things, incur indebtedness provided that the consolidated debt to consolidated adjusted EBITDA ratio is less than or equal to 3.0:1.0 and the consolidated fixed charge ratio is greater than or equal to 2.5:1.0.
 In the event that the said financial tests are not met, the Company may still incur indebtedness under certain permitted baskets, including an aggregate amount that does not exceed the higher of \$100.0 million and 10% of consolidated net tangible assets.
-As at December 31, 2019, the Company is in compliance with such covenants.
+In addition, guarantors under the Unsecured Indenture must comprise of a minimum of 85% of the Company's net tangible assets and Consolidated Adjusted EBITDA (excluding unrestricted subsidiaries, as calculated under the terms of the Unsecured Indenture) and as such, additional subsidiaries may be added or removed as guarantors from time to time to meet this requirement.
+As at December 31, 2020, the Company is in compliance with such covenants.

-On November 28, 2018, the Unsecured Indenture was supplemented to amend certain restrictions relating to "Limitations on Restricted Payments" in the Unsecured Indenture to, among other changes: (i) replace an existing \$40 million basket permitting Restricted Payments (as defined in the Unsecured Indenture), with a new basket permitting Restricted Payments of up to \$100 million per year, on a cumulative basis, subject to meeting certain financial ratio tests and other conditions and (ii) add a new basket permitting Restricted Payments in respect of certain proceeds from the sale of Unrestricted Subsidiaries (as defined in the Unsecured Indenture), subject to meeting certain financial ratio tests and other conditions.
+On November 28, 2018, the Unsecured Indenture was supplemented to amend certain restrictions relating to "Limitations on Restricted Payments" in the Unsecured Indenture to, among other changes: (i) replace an existing \$40 million basket permitting Restricted Payments (as defined in the Unsecured Indenture), with a new basket permitting

+Restricted Payments of up to \$100 million per year, on a cumulative basis, subject to meeting certain financial ratio tests and other conditions and (ii) add a new basket permitting Restricted Payments in respect of certain proceeds from the sale of Unrestricted Subsidiaries (as defined in the Unsecured Indenture), subject to meeting certain financial ratio tests and other conditions.

-Additional information on the calculation of the financial covenants can be found in the audited annual financial statements for the years ended December 31, 2019 and 2018 and management's discussion and analysis for the year ended December 31, 2019, both of which are available on SEDAR at www.sedar.com.
+Additional information on the calculation of the financial covenants can be found in the 2020 Annual Financial Statements and management's discussion and analysis for the year ended December 31, 2020.
 A copy of the Unsecured Indenture and the supplemental indenture are also available on SEDAR at www.sedar.com.